-At the beach, life is different Time doesn’t move hour to hour but mood to moment.
+At the beach, life is different Time doesn’t move from hour to hour but mood to moment.
 We live by the currents, plan by the tides, and follow the sun.
 Anonymous

 Discovering San Diego Beaches